 4. Incorporate Superfoods

 We mentioned several superfoods here already, such as blueberries and hemp, but it really helps to keep this type of mentality in focus throughout every aspect of your meal.
 When putting together the components of your lunch, ask yourself, “Is there anything I can add to make this better?”
-Can you stir some wheatgrass into your dipping sauce?
+Can you stir some Superfood+ Greens Blend into your dipping sauce?
 Can you replace your rice with quinoa?
 Can you add some goji berries to your trail mix?
 The more nutrients you can work into your lunch hour, the better you will feel all day long.